2017 Tulsa tornadoes: Tulsa, Oklahoma

-This was the first tornado to hit the Tulsa area in the month of August since 1958 (and only the 3rd to strike the area since 1950), the tornado injured 26 people – with two seriously injured – in the east part of the city.
-Even with the tornado detectable on radar, the Tulsa County Emergency Management Agency did not begin civil defense sirens in the area because the National Weather Service did not issue a tornado warning until 1:25 a.m., after which time an EF1 tornado had entered Broken Arrow, damaging multiple home roofs and several large tree branches.
-A second EF1 tornado hit east of Oologah at 1:32 a.m.
-CDT (06:32 UTC), damaging several trees, barns and a home, downing multiple telephone poles.
+This was the first tornado to hit the Tulsa area in the month of August since 1958 (and only the third to strike the area since 1950).
+It injured 30 people – with two seriously injured – in the east part of the city.
+Even with the tornado detectable on radar, the Tulsa County Emergency Management Agency did not begin civil defense sirens in the area because the National Weather Service did not issue a tornado warning until 1:25 a.m., by which time the tornado had already dissipated.
+An EF1 tornado in the same general vicinity formed shortly thereafter.